 From the ground you may be able to remove excess snow using a snow rake, but great care must be taken.
 The snow is heavy and can easily cause injury.
 Give serious thought to using a snow removal company that carries insurance in case of a mishap.

-It is important not to confuse amount of snow with the weight of the snow.
+Do not confuse amount of snow with the weight of the snow.
 12 inches of powder can weigh less than 2 inches of the wet stuff.
 Building codes consider geographical location, snowfall records from the past and the resultant snow load expected.
 Considerations may be slightly different between Calgary and Edmonton but The National Building Code deems a roof must be designed to support a minimum of 1 kilo Pascal (21 pounds per square foot) or higher.
 These same requirements may not apply to small buildings such as sheds.
 You will also want to remove heavy snow from the roof of your out-buildings.

 Roofs for large buildings are designed factoring in 1-in-50-year snow load events (Snowmageddon!)
 The shape of the roof and potential accumulation patterns also affect the calculations.